-For all proposals, the respondent must agree to the following service specifications:
+For all proposals, the BSP must agree to the following service specifications:

-- Network operations center: Solution will provide customer support functions including problem tracking, resolution and escalation support management on a 24x7x365 basis.
+- a.
+Network operations center: Solution will provide customer support functions including problem tracking, resolution and escalation support management on a 24x7x365 basis.
 Customer has the right and is encouraged to call concerning any problems that may arise relative to its connection with vendor provided services. - b.
 Trouble reporting and response: Upon interruption, degradation or loss of service, Customer may contact Vendor by defined method with a response based on trouble level.
 Upon contact from the Customer, the Vendor support team will initiate an immediate response to resolve any Customer issue.
 Customer will receive rapid feedback on trouble resolution, including potential resolution time. - c.
 Escalation: In the event that service has not been restored in a timely manner, or the Customer does not feel that adequate attention has been allocated, the Customer can escalate the trouble resolution by request.
 A list of escalation contacts will be provided when implementation schedule is completed. - d.
-Resolution: The Customer will be notified immediately once the problem is resolved and will be asked for verbal closure of the incident.

-- e.
-Trouble reporting, escalation and resolution: A detail trouble reporting, escalation and resolution plan will be provided to the district. - f.
-Measurement: for leased lit fiber the outage time starts from the time the Customer contacts vendor and identifies the problem.
+Resolution: The Customer will be notified immediately once the problem is resolved and will be asked for verbal closure of the incident. - e.
+Trouble reporting, escalation and resolution: A detailed trouble reporting, escalation and resolution plan will be provided to the district. - f.
+Measurement: for leased lit fiber outage time starts from the time the Customer contacts vendor and identifies the problem.
 Credits for outages of shortage will be identified. - g.
 Reports: Upon request, an incident report will be made available to the Customer within five (5) working days of resolution of the trouble. - h.
 Link performance per segment: The service will maintain the proposed link performance throughout the term of the contract. - i.
-Historical uptime: Provide aggregate uptime statistics for your proposed service in the geographic area encompassing Applicant.
+Historical uptime: Provide aggregate uptime statistics for your proposed service in the geographic area encompassing the area of the HCSD facility. - j.
+Service Outage Credits are listed in section 3.1.e.vi (for Leased Lit Fiber (with Internet Access).